julia-ha/iiif/README.md

 - [awesome-iiif](https://github.com/IIIF/awesome-iiif) - A list of lists of awesome IIIF resources
 - [kanzaki](https://www.kanzaki.com/) - Some great [IIIF examples](https://www.kanzaki.com/works/2016/pub/image-annotator) and demos by [Masahide Kanzaki](https://www.kanzaki.com/info/who)
 - [IIIF manifest validator](https://iiif.io/api/presentation/validator/service/)
+- [Storiiies](https://storiiies.cogapp.com/) - Experiments in digital storytelling, By Cogapp

 ## IIIF Presentation Manifest examples

+This section includes some manually generated IIIF manifests.
+One example shows how a presentation manifest can be created/used without using an IIIF image server.
+For many images of small-to-modest size this is a viable option.
+The other examples use IIIF image servers for generating/serving deep zoom versions of the images.
+The use of a 3rd party commercial image server the JSTOR Labs self-hosted image server are shown in the examples.

 ### v2.1.1